Overview

 Tested traveler understanding, perceived value, and price sensitivity around a refund protection product.

-User testing consistently showed a preference for the revised designs over the existing experience, driven by a few core factors:
+User testing consistently showed a preference for the revised designs — but the most valuable insight was about platform, not layout.

 Mobile users preferred a staged, step-by-step format that allowed them to focus on one action at a time without feeling overwhelmed.